 You'll learn how to:

-- Create policies that will protect you from possible EEOC violations
+- Create policies that will protect you from possible ADA violations

-- Identify the right questions to ask to know if an employee is actually eligible for FMLA or other types of leave
+- Ask the right questions to find out if the employee is actually eligible for FMLA or other types of leave

-- Understand the broad scope of the amended ADA and exactly what it covers or considers to be a disability
+- Understand the broad scope of the amended ADA and exactly what it covers or considers as disability

 - Follow up when an employee requests an accommodation due to an injury covered under workers’ comp

-- Ask for the required medical certification properly—learn what you can and cannot ask for
+- Ask for the required medical certification properly (and what you should never ask for)

 - And much more!